Co-dfns/Co-dfns/docs/MANUAL.md

 MKA array                | Returns a pointer to a Co-dfns allocated array that is equivalent to `array`.
 EXA ptr                  | Returns a Dyalog APL array that is equivalent to the Co-dfns allocated array pointed to by `ptr`.
 FREA ptr                 | Frees the Co-dfns allocated array pointed to by `ptr`.
+Sync                     | Waits until all computation on the GPU is complete before returning

 ## Files